About

 At Riverside, we’ve found great success in strengthening our nursing team over the last six years by offering a nurse residency program to aid our newest nurses in the transition from academia to practice.
 The evidence-based curriculum that we use, developed jointly by VizientTM and the American Association of Colleges of Nursing, fosters leadership, professional development, networking, communication, wellbeing and quality care.
 New-nurse retention rates of organizations utilizing this NRP are 75.9 percent — roughly 20 percent higher than national benchmarks.
 Riverside’s retention rate is even higher still, at 81.9 percent.

 Since our residency’s inception in 2017, 539 nurses have graduated from the program.
-In all hospitals across Riverside Health System, the NRP is required for full-time and part-time acute-care RNs with less than one year of hospital-setting experience, with new cohorts beginning four times a year.
+In all hospitals across Riverside Health, the NRP is required for full-time and part-time acute-care RNs with less than one year of hospital-setting experience, with new cohorts beginning four times a year.
 Future goals include plans to offer a transition-to-practice program for licensed practical nurses and obtain program accreditation.

 Over a 12-month period, Riverside nurse residents take part in classroom learning, simulation lab practice, case studies, small group discussions and precepted clinical practice.
 During monthly seminars, they are introduced to interprofessional practice and given the opportunity to interact with leaders from varied disciplines across the health system.
 Clinical reflections provide an opportunity for peer-to-peer support and camaraderie.
 Upon completing the program, all nurse residents deliver a poster presentation, while the top 25 percent deliver a podium presentation.